blaze-nitd/Twitter-Sentiment-Analysis/README.md

 Uses Naive Bayes Classification and Support Vector Machines to train and classify the output.
 sentiwordnet is used to give magnitudes to each of the feature-vectors in svm training

 The file sental.csv has the training data within itself.
 Since it's size is toon large the code takes a lot of time to run.
 So, have some patience.
-I am working on it to remove its runtime.
+I am working on it to improve its runtime.

 **Usage**
 1> Install python-twitter module.
 Run the command: